chlorm-forks/Emby.Wiki/Collections.md

 Collections are simply a grouping of like content.
-You could for example have a collection of James Bond Movies, a set of movies of similar title like "Back to the Future" or a collection of title related to a director, actor or even awards.
+You could for example have a collection of James Bond Movies, a set of similar title like "Back to the Future" or a collection of title related to a director, actor or even awards.

 Collections are generally used to group movies together but can also be used for TV Series and other library content.